sayak-brm/react-gist-viewer/README.md

 # react-gist-viewer

-HitHub gists viewer made with React.
+GitHub gists viewer made with React.

 ## To run